psagun/Rent-Predictor/project_findings.md

 ```
 (a) How would you use this model?

+    This model works well for listing of less than 5 bedrooms, 4 bathrooms, and less than 2300 square footage.
+So we would
+    continue to use this for for predicting rent prices.

 (b) If you could have additional modeling features, what would they be?